khaled-mehizel/HR-analysis/README.md

 - Number of employees
 - Calculate the overall attrition rate?
 - Average monthly income by Age Group and compare it against the global average
-- Attrition Rate by Age Group
 - Count of employees by Years of Service

 **Employee Information**:
 - Is the commute distance a factor?
-- Do senior employees have a higher attrition rate as well?
 - Are people who were in a lot of companies at higher risk of attrition?

 **Performance and compensation**:
   - Do hikes in salary affect attrition?
   - Which departments suffer from the most attrition?
   - What about people who do overtime vs those who don't?
-  - Performance level?

 **Management and career growth**:
   - How long has been the employee in their current position without getting promoted?